edbrad/pyACCESS/README.md

 ### *Below is a journal of step-by-step notes from the development process:*

 ## Windows Environment Notes
-To avoid permission errors/issues when installing Python Tools and Packages from the command line, a Windows command line shortcut must be created and configured to "Run as administrator"
+To avoid permission errors/issues when installing Python Tools and Packages from the command line, a **Windows command line** shortcut must be created and configured to *"Run as administrator"*

 ![Run command line as administrator](./images/www/cl_run_as_admin.png)

-The same must be done with the **Visual Studio Code** shortcut.
+The same must be done with the **Visual Studio Code** shortcut

 ![Run VS Code as administrator](./images/www/vs_run_as_admin.png)